JanBurp/FlexyAdmin/scripts/readme.md

 # FlexyAdmin Scripts

-A collections of scripts that can run in the terminal.
+A collections of (PHP) scripts that can run in the terminal.
-All use PHP.

 ## Running a script